ESCOMP/CISM-wrapper/doc/source/acknowledgements.rst

 with additional contributions from Andrew Bennett, Sarah Bradley, Matthew Hoffman, Jeremy Fyke, Joseph Kennedy, Gunter Leguy, Stephen Price, William Sacks, and Lauren Vargo.

-Major improvements in ice-sheet surface climate in CESM2 were led by Jan Lenaerts and Leo van Kampenhout, with assistance from Julio Bacmeister, Andrew Gettelman, David Lawrence, and others in NCAR's Climate and Global Dynamics Laboratory.
+Major improvements in ice-sheet surface climate in CESM2 were led by Jan Lenaerts and Leo van Kampenhout, with assistance from Julio Bacmeister, Andrew Gettelman, David Lawrence, Andrew Slater, Sean Swenson, and others in NCAR's Climate and Global Dynamics Laboratory.
+Development and testing of CISM-CESM two-way coupling has been led by Jeremy Fyke, William Lipscomb, Marcus Löfverström and William Sacks.

 CISM2 development was supported primarily by the Earth System Modeling program, Office of Biological and Environmental Research (BER) of the DOE Office of Science.